port-labs/port-docs/docs/tutorials/entity-basics.md

 Now that we understand **Entities**, we can start creating related Entities to model our related data in the infrastructure!

 :::tip
-Remember that each Entity has a page of its own, as seen in the [Entity page section](../platform-overview/port-components/page.md#entity-page) in [Page](../platform-overview/port-components/page.md).
+Remember that each Entity has a page of its own, as seen in the [Entity page section](../software-catalog/entity.md#entity-page).
 :::

 First, let's create another `package` Entity.